itfrombit/osx_handmade/README.md

 A port of Handmade Hero (http://handmadehero.org) for OS X.

-This repository works with Casey's source code from Day 405.
+This repository works with Casey's source code from Day 410.

+This OS X platform layer code does not need to be updated for every episode of Handmade Hero, although I do test each day's code on OS X. If you see "missing" days in this OS X repository, it just means that the most recent version of the OS X platform layer will work.
+For example, day 405 of the OS X platform layer will work with Casey's Handmade Hero days 405 through 409.

-2018-08-03 Note:
+2018-08-04 Note:
 ----------------

 While the code compiles as-is on OS X, you must first apply a patch to